black-studio/black-studio-tinymce-widget/README.md

 * Insert links to existing WordPress pages/posts or external resources
 * Option to "Automatically add paragraphs" to widget text
 * Support for shortcodes, smilies and embeds in widget text
-* Support for theme customizer with live preview and quick edit
+* Support for Customizer with live preview and quick edit
 * Support for fullscreen editing mode
 * Support for widgets accessibility mode
 * Compatible with multi-site (WordPress networks)